U.S. Embassy London, United Kingdom - LND

 Rescheduling or cancelling your interview

 Please note: You need to register your original NVC/KCC appointment online before you can reschedule it.
 Rescheduling is only possible on a date after your assigned appointment.
+Once your original appointment date passes, you will receive an email with instructions about rescheduling your interview.

 Security screening procedures and accompanying persons

-The following persons may accompany a visa applicant to their interview:
+These people may come with a visa applicant to the interview:

-• Special Needs Visitors: Applicants may bring ONE person to help if they are elderly, disabled, or a minor child.
+• Special Needs Visitors: Applicants who are elderly, disabled or a minor child may bring ONE person to help.

-Attorneys are not permitted to accompany clients into the waiting room or to their interview.
+• Attorneys cannot accompany clients into the waiting room or to their interview.

 Immigrant visa fees